Policy Interest Rate in Serbia

 3-Month BELIBOR (%, eop) | 0.90 | 0.94 | 4.95 | 5.71 | 4.70 |

-Central Bank extends pause: At its meeting on 12 June, the National Bank of Serbia (NBS) Executive Board decided to keep its key policy rate at 5.75%, where it has stood since September 2024; market forecasts were roughly split between a hold and a 25 basis points cut.
+Central Bank remains on hold: At its meeting on 11 September, the National Bank of Serbia (NBS) decided to keep the key policy rate unchanged at 5.75%, where it has stood since September 2024.
+The decision was in line with market expectations.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Serbian interest rate projections.